What’s (and what’s not) in the new Amendment Bill of the PDPA

 Update 31/5/2021: As of 1 February 2021, the revised (or updated as they call it) PDPA has been enacted substantially.
 The post has been updated to highlight areas which are still not effective as of May 2021.

 I thought the break in the PDPC’s monthly release of decisions since March was due to office closure from COVID-19.
 Here is a new excuse.
 After what seems like an eternity of consultations, we have the text of the Amendment Bill.
 This will be the first substantial revision of Singapore’s Personal Data Protection Act.

 Here is a summary of what I believe are the key points.

 A vast majority of enforcement decisions from the PDPC concern data breaches.
 A vast majority of public reporting also concerns data breaches.
 Data breaches are the biggest source of liability for companies.
 However, enforcement action and liability depended on complaints.
 It is a bit like see no evil, hear no evil.

-If organisations were required to report and assess data breaches, this would greatly increase their exposure.
+If organisations were required to report data breaches, this would greatly increase their exposure.
 For many organisations who merely comply with the minimum requirements of the PDPA, they will need to introduce new policies and processes to address what to do in a data breach.

 Organisations working on behalf of public agencies no longer exempted

 Following the data breaches in public health and questions regarding the private and public divide in the PDPA, the PDPA now covers organisations working on behalf of public agencies.
 More organisations will be included under the PDPA since the government is much involved in Singaporean’s lives through private companies.
 Together with a push from the government, this means that more organisations will be accountable under the PDPA.